Your Idol: Background and theme

 The song's use in the film marks a pivotal moment in the storyline, a "dramatic" shift to "sleek, jet-black silhouettes" as the boy band reveals their true form in full demon-like, all-black attire.
 "Your Idol" is a direct contrast to the Saja Boys' film introduction song "Soda Pop" which was described as a "super bubblegum-y K-pop boy band songs" similar to BTS' "Butter".
 The lyrics find them appealing to their fans' obsession to them, in an effort to tempt them into allowing the band to steal their souls.
 Debashree Dutta of Rolling Stone India highlighted "a jarring contrast" between the two Saja Boys songs, noting that "Your Idol" reveals "the Saja Boys' true nature while cleverly critiquing the darker side of fame and obsessive fan culture".

 Baek Byung-yeul of The Korea Times stated the styling of the two fictional K-pop groups in the film connects to "the past and the present of Korea".
 In the film, the Saja Boys perform "Your Idol" in black hanbok and traditional horsehair hats, evoking "the image of the jeoseung saja, the Korean equivalent of the grim reaper".
 According to co-director Maggie Kang, the idea of portraying the group as "jeoseung saja" was one of the film's earliest concepts.
 Kang described it as "a very iconic image" that had never been explored in animation before.
-The scene aimed to give the film's secondary antagonist, Jinu, a "more traditional look" during the performance while drawing the audience into the dark underworld through striking color effects.
+The scene aimed to give the Saja Boys' leader, Jinu, a "more traditional look" during the performance while drawing the audience into the dark underworld through striking color effects.

-Lyrics

-The lyrics of the song are written in two main stanzas of eight verses each, with supporting choruses, pre-choruses, and post-choruses.
-The song also includes a short intro invoking lyrics from Verdi's "Dies Irae" to set a mediaeval tone invoking the dark ages.
-The first stanza invokes the theme of temptation and seduction of audiences to worship the new boy band.
-In the second stanza, the temptation is completed with the singers claiming to successfully be the worshiped idols of their fans.
-The main chorus repeats once for each of both of the main stanzas.
-The lyrics are extended somewhat in the soundtrack version of the song which is longer than the film version by more than half; the film version is just under two minutes.
+Composition

+In an interview during December 2025, Danny Chung summarized the process of composing the song stating: The Saja Boys only get those two moments in music, the 'Soda Pop' moment and the 'Your Idol' moment.
+It was, by design, supposed to show duality, and I think that is a common thread of this movie: duality, and having two sides that don’t feel like they belong together, but they’re all intertwined within one being or one entity.
+'Soda Pop' was sinister in secret, and 'Your Idol' was sinister in your face.
+And I think that that soundscape of 'Your Idol' really gets that message across.

+For Chung, the composition of the song was influenced by the strong contrast of styles between "Your Idol" and "Soda Pop".